 Coordinating your data centrally or integrating disparate systems, means that everyone uses the same data, eliminating the risk of duplication and inaccuracies getting information to where it is needed, quickly.

-How can systems and processes be bought up to scratch?
+How can commercial insurance data systems and processes be bought up to scratch?

 Taking large amounts of data and transferring it to a new system can be daunting and does raise concerns for organisations such as ‘our data will be lost’, ‘systems will crash’, ‘customers will get a bad experience’.